Grenco/AoC2025/README.md

 ### Part 2

 Okay, this time I actually have been busy but I'm finally finding time to work on this again.

+## Day 2

+### Part 1

+Yes, I realise it's day 10, I will catch up soon, I've been distracted with setting up [Omarchy](https://omarchy.org/) .
+For now, Zig's getting a bit more familiar, and I've got a better setup to work in now, so it's getting easier.
+I'm sure I'm still doing a million things wrong, but the solution came much quicker this time, with the main difficulty being reorganising the project to allow for shared util functions between files.